Showing posts with label study. Show all posts

 Feast of Trumpets Scripture Reading List (Yom Teruah)

-Here are verses to be read during the Feast of Trumpets, or studied in this time leading up to this day that YHWH asked us to set apart.
+Here are Bible verses to be read during the Feast of Trumpets, or studied in this time leading up to this Biblical holiday.
+These are parts of Scripture that directly relate to the Feast of Trumpets or that connect with it through mentions of shofars, the return of the Messiah, and other promises God has made surrounding this special day.
 Also known as Yom Teruah, or the Day of Sounding, Trumpets is a multifaceted day and there a ton of different Scriptures and topics that would be fitting to study.

 As the main themes of the Feast of Trumpets are remembrance, and the sounding of the shofar it would be very appropriate to study each on this day.
 You could do a word study of all of the things YHWH or Yahusha say to remember.
 I did this as I was gathering this reading list and I would definitely recommend that.
 You could totally do some art journaling or another activity based on these verses too.
 Taking a look at where we see shofars and what they stand for throughout Scripture is also time well spent.
 Of course, a special emphasis on repentance is fitting for all the feast days and we would do well to brush up on a few verses about that.